spannm/ucanaccess/README.md

 ### Non-official fork

-The official version is currently maintained by [spannm](https://spannm.github.io/ucanaccess/) [https://spannm.github.io/ucanaccess/](https://spannm.github.io/ucanaccess/)
+The official version is currently maintained at [https://spannm.github.io/ucanaccess/](https://spannm.github.io/ucanaccess/)

 This fork is purly for debugging and contrubution purposes.